DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 Servable Types
 ==============

-DLHub supports many different types of machine learning models and functions.
+DLHub can serve many different kinds of functions and machine learning models.
-This part of the guide documents how to describe each of these types of servables for publication in DLHub.
+Each type of servable has a different tool (a "Model Class") that will aid you in collecting the data needed to run the servable.
+Here, we detail the types of servables available in DLHub and how to describe them.

 Python Functions
 ----------------

-While there are specialized routes for publishing different types of deep learning models, it is possible to publish any Python function as a servable in DLHub.
+It is possible to publish any Python function as a servable in DLHub.
-We break Python functions into two distinct classifications that each have different metadata requirements: static functions and class methods.
+DLHub currently supports two types of Python functions: static functions and class methods.
-Static functions involve calling functions that are members of Python modules and class methods involve calling a function of a specific Python object.
+Static functions call members of Python modules and class methods involve calling a function of a specific Python object.
-Using ``numpy`` as an example, ``numpy.sum(x)`` involves calling a static method of the ``numpy`` module and ``x.sum()`` calls the ``sum`` method of the ``ndarray`` ``x``.
+Using ``numpy`` as an example, ``numpy.sum(x)`` involves calling a *static function* of the ``numpy`` module and ``x.sum()`` calls the ``sum`` *class method* of the ``ndarray`` ``x``.

 Python Static Functions